DataExpert-ZachWilson-V4/capstone-project-nelo/README.md

 It waits for the VM to be in a running state, connects to it via SSH, installs Docker, Docker Compose, VS Code Server, and GitHub CLI, copies project files, and starts services with Docker Compose.

-The Vault token will be dynamically generated & stored in .env file.

 #### Keep in mind to save these in .env file

 `RESOURCE_GROUP_NAME`